Skip to main content

 “the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.”

-Income-level, educational attainment, race/ethnicity, and health literacy all impact the ability of people to access health services and to meet their basic needs, such as clean water and safe housing, which are essential to staying healthy.
-Rural residents are more likely to experience some of the contributing social factors that impact health, such as poverty.
+Income, educational attainment, race/ethnicity, health literacy, infrastructure, and environmental factors all impact the ability of people to access health and community services to meet their basic needs, such as clean water, nutritious food, and safe housing, which are essential to staying healthy.
+Rural residents are more likely to experience some of the contributing social factors that impact health, such as poverty and issues of access.
 The impact of these challenges can be compounded by the barriers already present in rural areas, such as limited public transportation options and fewer choices to acquire healthy food.
+By focusing on SDOH, communities can greatly improve the population health of their citizens and lessen the burden on their healthcare systems.

-This guide focuses on the barriers and challenges that rural residents experience, discussing the impact of and documenting rural differences related to:
+This guide focuses on the social determinants of health that rural residents experience, including:

 • Income, employment, and poverty